sanskar-vermaa/tick-tak-toe/README.md

-# this is my fist project to push github
+# this is my fist project to push github  new one
 that amazing experiance